 I stayed at XYZ for almost five years running the studio, learning under an excellent EP and mentor, Hamish Macdonald, and working alongside a talented team of directors, art directors, animators, illustrators, 3D specialists, editors and colourists to produce animated TV commercials for brands like Honda, McDonalds, Telstra and Birdseye in both Australia and beyond.
 I found so much reward in facilitating creative projects and especially somewhere as hands on as XYZ where there was a real emphasis on craft.
 Having the opportunity to work within a studio environment and face-to-face with such a diverse range of clients, creatives and personalities in the fast-paced throws of the advertising industry gave me a unique insight into how to get the best out of people which has been vital to my work now where collaboration mostly happens remotely.

-Give us the elevator pitch on what you do.
 Fast forward almost 10 years, I’m now a senior agent and producer at The Jacky Winter Group and head up our North American office in NYC.
 In a nutshell, The Jacky Winter Group is a creative representation and production agency.
 The agency was founded in Melbourne in 2007 by one of the most interesting and productive individuals I’ve ever worked with, Jeremy Wortsman.
 I know this is supposed to be an elevator pitch and I’m starting to ramble, but seriously, I’ve never met anyone with the ability to come up with a great idea and execute it as quickly as Jeremy can.
 Inspiring stuff.

 As agents, we nurture the careers of the 100+ artists on our books and help them earn a commercial livelihood by introducing them to the best brands around and for our clients, we work alongside them to realise their vision and make the process seem like the easiest thing in the world.
 Full disclosure, I lifted this description almost verbatim from our website but I reckon it sums us up pretty well.
 Producing commercial commissions from brief to completion for the advertising, design, publishing and editorial industries is our lifeblood but we’re really just into making all kinds of good things happen.